7RU7H/Archive/Tools/Network-Based/Proxying-And-Pivoting/Chisel.md

 ## Reverse Pivot with Chisel Explained:

 Chisel is useful when you can not port forward with ssh.
-You would then need chisel for reverse pivoting, which is the reverse of port forward as the **Remote box is listening** to connect back the attack to open up the tunnel.
+You would then need chisel for reverse pivoting, which is the reverse of port forward as the **remote box is listening** to connect back the attack to open up the tunnel.
 For information about [[Port-Redirection-And-Tunnelling]].

 ```bash
 # AttackBox